 11am, but flexible, subject to availability and an extra charge.
 Earliest check-in, 3pm.

-Rates include a daily gourmet à la carte breakfast, lunch and five-course silver-service dinner; all drinks (except premium spirits and champagne); twice-daily shared desert drives; a 30-minute horse ride; bike hire and stargazing session.
+Rates include a daily gourmet à la carte breakfast, lunch and five-course silver-service dinner; all drinks (except premium spirits and champagne); twice-daily shared desert drives; a 30-minute horse ride; fat e-bike hire; and stargazing session.

 At the hotel